 The Emperor Tarot Card Reversed as an Obstacle or Challenge

 The Emperor shows up reversed in the Obstacle position to indicate the presence of a figure of authority who may not be as righteous or fair in their proceedings.
 Standing up to power-hungry individuals or dealing with irresponsible or unlawful people can be a challenge.

 This card could not only refer to actual individuals, but also broader situations, such as organizations or corporate businesses.
 Power imbalances often occur between individuals with large monetary influence and the backing of influential companies, and individuals who lack monetary support.

 The obstacle could also be a matter of the inner self, where a person is too ungrounded or emotional to be able to think logically and stand in their own power.

-The Emperor Tarot Card as Advice or Action
+The Emperor Tarot Card as Advice

 This card may represent the presence of an older or wiser figure who can offer you advice or even financial help.

 The Emperor card urges you to seek the advice of an experienced mentor or teacher.
 An association with a figure of power or influence may help you in this situation or problem.
 Other advice is to keep a calm and rational mind.
 Think strategically and analytically and go forth one step at a time.